smaclell/smaclell.github.io/_drafts/exterminator-6-code-reviews.md

 ===============================================================================

 Code reviews are one of the few times you can evaluate code for logical issues.
-Fundamental flaws with how algorithms fit together or are used.
-Humans make horrible compilers and computers cannot truly understand how code is related.
+Humans make horrible compilers and computers cannot truly understand how code interacts.

 Logical issues are problems with the decisions behind the code.

+* Algorithmic flaws.
 * Using the wrong constant value.
-* Two classes interacting with one another in a confusing way.
+* Confusing classes.
 * Misleading comments or parameters.

 Stopping logical issues is important.
-Your code could compile and pass all the unit tests, but with logical errors it is still broken.
-Logical errors can lead to other defects and issues for your users.
-The longer logical errors survive in a codebase the more likely they are to mislead other developers who then cause defects as a result.
+Your code can compile and pass all the unit tests, but with logical errors it is still broken.
+The longer logical errors survive in a codebase the more likely they are to mislead other developers who then accidentally cause defects.

 Unlike other development activities, code reviews provide a great opportunity to step back and look at the code to find logical issues.
 Going through the